ArchBacon/procedural-planets/index.md

 # Further reading
 ### Atmosphere
-You may have noticed that the planet are missing something.
+You may have noticed that the planets are missing something.
 Yes, they're missing an atmosphere like our own blue marble.
 There are multiple ways to fake this, such as having a disc that fades out behind the planet, or adding another sphere on top of the terrain and clouds we already have, and adding a fading color on a texture for that sphere that just reaches over the edges of the planet, facing away from the camera at all times.